Skip to content

 One Minute Takeaway

-• Only 23% of private industry and 26% of state and local government workers had access to paid family leave insurance as of 2021.
+• As of 2024, only 27% of private industry had access to paid family leave insurance.

-• Twelve states and municipalities have stepped in to take up the slack of the unpaid federal FMLA program by providing paid leave to their citizens.
+• To date, 15 states and municipalities have stepped in to pick up the slack of the unpaid federal FMLA program by providing paid leave to their citizens.

 • Wage replacement rates among the states range from 50–80%.

-When discussing family leave, most people’s conversations center around The Family and Medical Leave Act (FMLA), which was enacted in 1993.
+When discussing family leave, most people’s conversations center around The Family and Medical Leave Act (FMLA),which was enacted in 1993.
 FMLA applies to public and private employers with 50 or more employees.
-It lets eligible workers hang onto their insurance coverage and provides job protection while they take temporary leave for up to 12 weeks in any 12-month period.
-Covered events for employees include the birth of a child, leaving work to care for a seriously ill family member, or recovery from a personal health condition.
+It lets eligible workers keep their insurance coverage and provides job protection while they take temporary leave for up to 12 weeks in any 12-month period.
+Covered events for employees include the birth of a child, caring for a seriously ill family member, or recovery from a personal health condition.

-FMLA is good legislation, but the downside is that employees are not paid during the time they’re on leave.
-This situation can put a strain on finances for working families, and often results in an employee coming back to work when they’re not really ready.
+FMLA is good legislation, but the downside is that employees are not paid while they’re on leave.
+This situation can strain the finances of working families, which often results in an employee returning to work when they’re not ready.

-Momentum continues to build for a federal paid-family-leave legislation.
-Nearly three-quarters (73%) of people surveyed (CBS News/You Gov) said they support federal funding for paid leave, which ranked higher than universal pre-K (67%) and free community college (61%).
+Momentum continues to build for a federal paid family leave legislation.
+A whopping 73% of people surveyed said they support federal funding for paid leave (New America), which ranked higher than universal pre-K (67%) and free community college (61%).
 But we’re not quite there yet.
 Fortunately, states are realizing the challenge, and a handful have stepped in to take up the slack by providing paid leave to their citizens.

 What Is Paid Family and Medical Leave (PFML)?